walnuthq/madara-docs/docs/quickstart/use_devnet.md

 sidebar_position: 2
 ---

-# Use a running local chain
+# Use a running devnet

 ## Overview

-This quick-start guide helps you interact with a local chain.
-Please make sure you are [running a local Madara chain](run_localchain) before continuing.
+This quick-start guide helps you interact with a devnet.
+Please make sure you are [running a Madara devnet](run_devnet) before continuing.

 ## Installation